jgartens/Nick-Investment-Tracker/README.md

 Nick's Investment Tracker -->
-  An interactive web app run on Dash that scrapes, cleans, combines, and optimizes data to inform investment decisions for the user (Nick, or Pitt Reality).
+  An interactive web app run on Dash that scrapes, cleans, combines, and optimizes data to inform investment decisions for the user (Nick, or Pitt Realty).

 Installation: